 What is the Gambling Block?

-While each scheme works in their own way, fundamentally they all operate the same.
+While each scheme operates in their own way, fundamentally they all work the same.
 The gambling block is a feature that allows you to block your bank account/bank card/credit card from being used for gambling transactions.
+It’s important to know that enabling a gambling block through your bank does not impact your credit score and would not affect any future lending decisions.

 Which banks offer a Gambling Blocking Services?